-The academic library might not be the most obvious focus for a study of student mental health, but in the context of a whole-university approach, it represents an interesting case study.
+The academic library might not be the most obvious focus for a study of student mental health, but in the context of a whole university approach, it represents an interesting case study.
 For students the library remains central to the university campus as a place to study and socialise.
 Library building use, often with 24/7 access, has increased despite the availability of content digitally.
-By reducing physical book stock, libraries have reinvented themselves as study spaces, though they still offer traditional core services including a print collection, electronic resources and training in information literacy (see Dempsey and Malpas, 2018 and Lewis, 2016 on these changes).
+By reducing physical book stock, libraries have reinvented themselves as study spaces, though they still offer traditional core services including a print collection, electronic resources and training in information literacy.
 Students spend time in the library, especially at critical and stressful times such as exam periods.